 photo link

 The Nyala (Tragelaphus angasii) is a medium sized Southern African antelope, which inhabits dry savanna woodland close to a water source.
 Adult males average 1.4 – 1.6 m tall and weigh between 55-125 kg; females around 90 cm tall and weigh a half as much as the male.
 Males have dark brown colored head and body with thin white stripes, whitish mane and white mark on the face, neck and eyes.
 They have loosely spiraled horns which can reach up to 80 cm long.
 Females are red-brown in color, carry white “V” between their eyes, but lacking in horns.
-Nyala drink water daily and primarily feed upon fresh grasses, leaves, twigs, flowers and fruits.
+Nyala drinks water daily and primarily feed upon fresh grasses, leaves, twigs, flowers and fruits.

 The Numbat